xalaida/laravel-geonames/README.md

 # 🌎 Laravel Geonames

-**Currently the work in progress.
+**Currently, the work in progress.
 It will receive updates with possible breaking changes.
 Not recommended using in production environments yet.**

 The package allows integrating geonames database with a Laravel application.